ibm-cloud-docs/SecureGateway/securegateway_plans.md

 ## Notification for limit exceeded
-When you create the maximum allowed amount of gateway/destination, there will be a warning log shown in the dashboard of the gateway/destination.
+When you create the maximum allowed amount of gateway/destination, there will be a warning level log shown in the dashboard of the gateway/destination.

-When the amount of client is reached, and there is a new client attempt to connect to the gateway, there will be an error log shown in the client log, and the new client will be exited by the gateway.
+When the amount of client is reached, and there is a new client attempt to connect to the gateway, there will be an error level log shown in the client log, and the new client will be exited by the gateway.

-When the data usage exceeds the data transfer allowance, there will be an error log shown in the client log, and the client will be exited by the gateway.
+When the data usage exceeds the data transfer allowance, there will be an error level log shown in the client log, and the client will be exited by the gateway.